I Was a Journalist, Never Equating it with Being ‘Scum,’ ‘Low-life’ and ‘Disgraceful’

 At the risk of sounding elitist, I don’t expect many of Trump’s supporters to understand – but merely to react to what they hear as gospel.
 It is common for some of Trump’s supporters to take up their leader’s cry at rallies and yell and point fingers at journalists and tell them, without ever having talked to them, that they are corrupt and they “suck.”

 Reporters and editors, on the whole, are smart, intellectually curious, open-minded and highly educated.
-They enter journalism because they like debating ideas, considering different perspectives, thinking conceptually, abstractly and idealistically, learning new things and educating others through expression.
+They enter journalism because they like debating ideas, considering different perspectives, thinking conceptually, abstractly and idealistically, learning new things, contributing to an open and just society, and educating others through expression.
 It would be rare for a reporter to get a job without a college degree.
 Fact is, the biggest cohort of Trump supporters are whites without a college education.
 I imagine they are some of the ones shouting down journalists with boos and obscenities as their instigator grins deviously at the podium.
 No clue what being a journalist truly is about.

 Do journalists have biases?
 Yes, they all do.
 Everyone does.
 Journalists are human.
 Are more progressives (likely Democrats) drawn to journalism than conservatives?
 Probably.
 The profession appeals to crusaders and people interested in speaking for those who may not have a voice.
 Are there media outlets, including newspapers, known for being conservative as well as progressive?
 Yes, certainly.
 By and large, the media outlets reflect the prevailing ideologies and sensibilities of their communities.